sahil59/CMOS-Workshop/README.md

 ## Conclusion

 This workshop gave a brief idea about the ground level of the MOSFET and CMOS and how does it work, what are their characteristics and how does it work.
 I also got to know about the SPICE simulations lab and I also learnt how to analyse the graph and take output from it.
-ALL Thanks Kunal sir and his team.
+All Thanks to Kunal sir and his team.

 ## References